kahigiso/PairAlgorithm/README.md

-# PairAlgorithm
-Hadoop MapReduce Job
+# Hadoop MapReduce Job - Pair Algorithm approach

 Crystal ball to predict events that may happen once a certain event happened